ecampbell/moodle-qformat_wordtable/README.txt

 -------------

 Date          Version   Comment
+2015/03/02    3.1.0     Keep original uploaded Word file in debug mode.
+Fix handling of Cloze questions.
+                        Handle hyperlinks and other character formatting properly, support questions created in Word language versions other than English, fix Cloze questions.
+2015/02/20    3.0.0     Support import of Word 2010 (.docx) documents, remove all question import limits,
+                        and use of an external conversion server.
+                        Also add support for tables and lists inside item components.

 2014/10/08    2.10.1    Fix bug in handling of image filenames containing spaces.
 2014/08/12    2.10      Support case-sensitivity and selection style and orientation in Cloze Short Answer / Multiple choice subquestions.
                         Support specification of default mark in Cloze questions.
 Fix merging of paragraphs.